Appearance

 |---|---|

-.warn() | Log violations to stderr without throwing.
-Default. |
+.warn() | Log violations to stderr without throwing, with one exception (configuration findings). |

 .check() | Throw ArchRuleError if any violations are found. |